Here are the Republicans who could be the next Speaker

 Rep. Jim Jordan (R-Ohio)

-Jordan also officially jumped in the race to be Speaker on Wednesday, telling reporters he is vying for the role and sending a letter to colleagues asking for their support.
+Jordan also officially jumped in the race Wednesday to be Speaker, telling reporters he is vying for the role and sending a letter to colleagues asking for their support.

 Reps.
 Thomas Massie (R-Ky.) and Jim Banks (R-Ind.) have already endorsed him for the job.